fluid-designs/Vewr/README.md

 # Vewr
-A simple web application that allows users to view and review their favorite movies & TV Shows.
+A simple web application that allows users to view and review their favorite movies.

 ## User Stories
 * As a user, I want to be able to view a list of movies.